 From the east side of Commercial

-Other Events in Salem in 1861
+Other Events in Salem

 - Edwin Cooke (1810-?) was named as our second mayor.
 He was Oregon State Treasurer (1862-70), a leading businessman and steamboat owner.
 His first Salem home was probably on Division Street, near the homes of other prominent citizens.
 No trace of this home remains, but correspondence of the time tells us the home was noted for it beautiful garden.
 By 1872, he had built a Victorian mansion on Court Street, across from the State House.
 (See 1872 for the story of the next three generations of the family, including Edwin Cooke’s granddaughter Luella who lived to be 109 year old.)